JanVUlrich/viridianlife/src/pages/posts/how-to-eat-three-rules.md

 ---
 layout: "../../layouts/PostLayout.astro"
 title: "How to eat in the modern world: an attempt at simplifying a needlessly complex topic"
-summary: Eating used to be easy, now it is subject to myriads of opposing influences.
-We provide an alternative set of guidelines that aim to cut through the chaos.
+summary: "Eating used to be easy, now it is subject to myriads of opposing influences."
+pubDate: 2024-01-02
 ---